 STEVIA HAS BEEN AROUND FOR A LONG, LONG TIME

-These days, stevia is perhaps best known as an alternative to sugar.
-But in the botanical world, it is a genus of about 240 species of herbs and shrubs in the plant family, Asteraceae.
-Among the species, though, there is only one that exhibits a high level of sweetness.
+These days, stevia is best known as an alternative to sugar.
+But in the botanical world, it comprises a genus of about 240 species of herbs and shrubs in the plant family, Asteraceae.
+Among all those species, however, there is only one that exhibits a high level of sweetness.
 Its name is Stevia rebaudiana.

 A stevia plantation in Indonesia/Photo: shutterstock.com

-Native to Paraguay and Brazil, Stevia rebaudiana has been used for centuries to sweeten food and to treat various ailments and diseases.
-And thanks to Paraguayan chemist Ovidio Rebaudi, we now know what makes it so sweet.
-In 1900, Rebaudi began studying the herb to determine its constituents.
-He discovered that stevia rebaudiana’s leaves contained compounds called steviol glycosides.
+Stevia rebaudiana is native to Paraguay and Brazil where it has been used for centuries not only to sweeten food but also to treat various ailments and diseases.
+And thanks to Paraguayan chemist Ovidio Rebaudi, we know what makes it so sweet.
+In 1900, Rebaudi discovered that stevia rebaudiana’s leaves contained compounds called steviol glycosides.
 And when extracted and refined, these compounds were found to be 200 times sweeter than processed sugar.

 In fact, it took only a small amount of stevia to produce the same level of sweetness as sucrose.
 And since humans were unable to metabolize steviol glycosides, the extract was not only calorie-free, but also didn’t raise blood sugar levels when digested.

-It’s no wonder the world was jumping on the bandwagon.
+It’s no wonder the world jumped on the bandwagon.

 IT’S NATURAL, BUT IS IT NATURAL?